 And now, for the moment of truth.
 Your logo isn’t just a graphic element; it’s the linchpin of your brand identity.
 The colors you select can significantly influence its potency.
 Don’t rush the process; seek expert advice if necessary.
 Remember, your color choices aren’t just about design; they’re about psychology.
 These decisions could be the gentle nudge that shifts consumers from merely contemplating to actually making a purchase.
 The power of color is a force you’d be wise not to overlook.

 There are lots of parts of marketing that solopreneurs and small businesses can learn on the fly and ultimately succeed at.
 Writing great content, posting on social media sites, and accounting are all skills that you can pick up with a few online or community college courses.

 Why is it so hard to create a logo?
 Because a logo does a lot of work for your company.
-As Ron Johnson wrote,
+As James Spillane wrote,

 A great logo incorporates all of the elements of your business in a single image.
 It needs to distill the attitude and personality of your company in an understandable way.
 It must be unique but memorable, professional but not without character.
-Your logo also needs to scale to different sizes, work on print, the Web and on merchandise.
+Your logo also needs to scale to different sizes and work on print, the Web, and merchandise.